Fabric-Labs/polyester-sdk-go/README.md

 **Scripts and local tests only** — `polyester.FromEnv()` loads `POLYESTER_API_KEY_ID`, `POLYESTER_API_PRIVATE_KEY`, and optionally
-`POLYESTER_ACCOUNT_ID` / `POLYESTER_API_URL`.
-This is a convenience helper, not
+`POLYESTER_ACCOUNT_ID`.
+It does not read API or WebSocket URL environment variables; pass an override function if you need non-default endpoints.
+This is a convenience helper, not the primary integration pattern.

-the primary integration pattern.
+`FromEnv` enables best-effort spot and Zipper catalog hydration.
+The zero value used by `New` disables it, so set `HydrateCatalogs: true` explicitly when using decimal writes that depend on catalog scales.
+Wait for hydration before those

-`New` / `FromEnv` start best-effort spot and Zipper catalog hydration in the background (when `HydrateCatalogs` is left enabled).
-Wait for it before decimal writes that depend on catalog scales:
+writes:

 ```go
 if err := client.WaitForCatalogs(ctx); err != nil {